Elegance Coral

 Julian Sprung suggests putting your new Elegance Coral in a well aerated and heated 10 gallon quarantine tank with Doxycyline at 50 mg per gallon.
 Do not use a light during this time, since this medication is photosensitive.
 Keep the coral in the tank for 3 days and this will help kill any possible bacteria.
 One other preventative is using Nitrofurazon at 25 to 50 mg per gallon for 3 days.

-Availability Catalaphyllia Corals for Sale: The Elegance Coral C. jardinei is very easy to find at pet shops and on line.
-Online they can run about $35.00 USD or more depending on size and/or color.
+Catalaphyllia Corals for Sale: The Elegance Coral C. jardinei is available at pet stores and on line and moderate in price,depending on size and/or color.

 References